SaerTrial/SaerTrial.github.io/_posts/2024-08-04-sctf-password-locker.md

 For convenience (I am too lazy or mentally tired to type so many words), I directly demonstrate my hydrabus script:
 ```python
 ```

+Once the hydrabus connects its four pins to PA1-4 in the blue pill, I run this script to generate